Configuring the Inbound Gateway

 Due to the way Microsoft verifies third party servers configured in your mail flow connectors, you might see SPF authentication failures in the headers of your email messages relating to the Coro email proxy.
 This is to be expected and does not affect processing or delivery of your emails.
 For more details, contact Coro Support.

-Third party MTA
+Other third party MTA

 Updating email domain DNS settings